BLSQ/iaso/docs/pages/dev/reference/front-end_guidelines/front-end_guidelines.md

 It's a global feature in Iaso that all filter searches performed on pages are deep-linked, i.e.: the parameters of the filters are saved in the url, so users can share the results of their search/filtering.
 This has an impact on the architecture of Iaso:

 - All search fields need to be declared in `routes.js`, under the `params` key.
 Important: `params` is an ordered list.
-Passing them in the wrong order in the url will resukt in a 404.
+Passing them in the wrong order in the URL will result in a 404.

 - Applying a filter doesn't change the component state per se but results in a redirection.
 Depending on the use cases, we may or may not want to save consecutive filters/searches in the routers history